 It’s no secret that we all love to hear positive feedback about ourselves and other people.
-You can instantly boost morale by sharing positive comments your customers share about your employees.
+You can instantly boost employee morale by sharing positive comments your customers share about your employees.
 Team meetings are a great platform for this type of exercise as it allows you to shine the light on those that are going above and beyond.
-Hearing this type of feedback can provide incentives to others by giving them something to work towards.
+Hearing this type of feedback can motivate employees by giving them something to work towards.

 5. Support Company Leadership

 Throughout the course of the day, you and other managers in your company may provide direction to employees to accomplish specific goals.
 To ensure everyone is on the same page, managers should always be aligned and support each other.
 Showing a united front will let employees know that you are all working towards the same common goal together.

 As a manager, you have a lot on your ‘to-do’ list.
 Make sure to squeeze in some time with your employees to learn more about them – this includes their learning styles, work habits, motivations, strengths, aspirations, and weaknesses.
 Once you gain knowledge about each person, you can better assign tasks and responsibilities that capitalize on their personal and professional goals.
 Nothing says ‘morale booster’ quite like a manager who wants their employees to succeed.

 7. Request Feedback

 Nothing is worse than a manager who doesn’t ask for employee feedback.
 After all, your employees are your ‘boots on the ground’ who interact with customers regularly and are most affected by company changes.
 By asking a few questions, you are showing them you care about their opinions and value their honest feedback.
 Try incorporating some of these questions into your next conversation: